-- Hair must be neat, well-groomed and of natural color. - No bleached, chemically colored, or highlighted hair. - Length of hair should be no longer than the middle of the ear lobes and should not be touching the shirt collar.
+- Hair must be neat, well-groomed and of natural color. - Length of hair should be no longer than the middle of the ear lobes and should not be touching the shirt collar.
 Length of hair should be above the eyebrows.
-Eyebrows should be clearly visible. - No facial hair is allowed. - No designs in the hair are allowed.

-When a boy is told to get their hair cut.
-They will have the following actions taken:

-- 5 Days to get a haircut. - If hair is not cut within 5 days, the student will serve detention. - \circ $\,$ If hair is still not cut, students will be suspended until hair is cut to the appropriate length.
+Eyebrows should be clearly visible. - No facial hair is allowed. - No designs in the hair are allowed. - When a boy is told to get their hair cut.
+They will have the following actions taken: - 5 Days to get a haircut. - If hair is not cut within 5 days, the student will serve detention. - If hair is still not cut, students will be suspended until hair is cut to the appropriate length.